alexrodic/Conscience-by-Design/README.md

 ## 2. Conscience by Design Framework

 The *Conscience by Design Framework* introduces a comprehensive methodology for translating moral principles into concrete engineering requirements.
-It establishes the first structured approach for embedding ethical constraints directly into the lifecycle of intelligent systems—from conceptualization, to architecture, implementation, governance, and post-deployment evaluation.
+It establishes the first structured approach for embedding ethical constraints directly into the lifecycle of intelligent systems-from conceptualization, to architecture, implementation, governance, and post-deployment evaluation.

 The Framework argues that ethics must not be treated as an external regulatory layer but as an intrinsic design property.
 It defines a set of converging processes that map moral rules to measurable system behaviors, ensuring that values remain stable and enforceable throughout development.
 Through its layered design logic, the Framework transforms abstract ethical rules into actionable technical constraints and verifiable system properties.